piotrwicijowski/secret-santa/03_azure_functions/README.md

 }
 ```

 Does it compile?
 No!
-CloudBlockBlob is unknown class type.
-We need to add a NuGet Package and include necessary libraries.
-Add the new NuGet Package called: "Microsoft.WindowsAzure.Storage" at the top of the script.
+CloudBlockBlob is an unknown class type.
+We need to add one NuGet Package and include two necessary libraries.
+Add the new NuGet Package called: "*Microsoft.WindowsAzure.Storage*" at the top of the script.
 Use the following libraries:
-“Microsoft.WindowsAzure.Storage”, “Microsoft.WindowsAzure.Storage.Blob”
+"*Microsoft.WindowsAzure.Storage*", "*Microsoft.WindowsAzure.Storage.Blob*".

 Check if everything compiles.
-Should be!
+Should be!!!

 ## Data Binding

 We need to create a binding!
 Instead of adding connection string in the code we can make it easier.
-First, create application setting.
+First, create an application setting.
 Go to **Configuration**.

 ![](screenshots/Binding1.PNG?raw=true "Binding")